Maejima Hisoka: Occupations

 While establishing the postal system, Maejima somehow also found time to start his own newspaper in 1872.
 The Yubin Hochi Shimbun was renamed the Hochi Shimbun in 1894, and was merged with the Yomiuri Shimbun in 1942.

 Not content with two careers, Maejima also found time to assist Ōkuma Shigenobu in establishing the Tokyo Semmon Gakkō in 1882, of which he served as principal from 1886 to 1890.
 The school was renamed Waseda University in 1902.

 Seeing the potential for profit in the rapidly expanding railroad network in Japan, in 1886 Maejima established the Kansai Railroad Company in Osaka.
 He followed in this career by establishing a second railroad company, the Hokuetsu Railway connecting Niigata with Naoetsu in 1894.

 Meanwhile.
 Maejima and Okuma helped establish the Rikken Kaishintō political party.
 He was appointed as Vice Minister of Communications from 1888 to 1891, during which time he established Japan's state-owned telephone service.

 Ennobled with the title of danshaku (baron) under the kazoku peerage system in 1902, he served as a member of the House of Peers from 1904 to 1910.
 He died in 1919 at his summer cottage in Yokosuka, Kanagawa Prefecture.

 As one would expect, he has been honored on several Japanese postage stamps.

+In popular culture

+Tetsushi Tanaka portrayed Maejima Hisoka in 2025 Netflix TV series Last Samurai Standing, streamed in November 2025.